The Lambrechts-Stanley Model of Configuration Spaces: From the model to forms via graphs

-The symmetric algebra $S(\omega_{uv})_{u \neq v \in U}$ is weight graded, which induces a weight grading on $\enV(U)$.
+The symmetric algebra $S(\omega_{uv})_{u \neq v \in U}$ has a weight grading by the word-length on the generators $\omega_{uv}$.
+This induces a weight grading on $\enV(U)$, because the ideal defining the relations is compatible with the weight grading.
 This grading in turn induces an increasing filtration $F'_{s} \GG{A}$ on $\GG{A}$ (the extra differential strictly decreases the weight).
 Define a shifted filtration on $\GG{A}$ by:

-\begin{lemma} The $\EE^{0}$ page of the spectral sequence associated to $F_{*} \GG{A}$ is isomorphic as a module to $\GG{A}$.
+\begin{lem} The $\EE^{0}$ page of the spectral sequence associated to $F_{*} \GG{A}$ is isomorphic as a module to $\GG{A}$.
 Under this isomorphism the $d^{0}$ differential is just the internal differential of $A$.